pavliha/partymaker-web/README.md

 # Partymaker

-This is pet project where I and my friend experiment with new technologies and try new approaches in frontend development
+This is a pet project where I and my friend experiment with new technologies and try new approaches in frontend development

 1. React.js
 2. Redux